alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

 {%
-  slide
-  :deck => "ols_readme", :slide => 4,
+  slide_image2
+  filename="slide4.png"
-  :alt => "A black-and-white screenshot of an old Mac operating system, within an outline of a beige Macintosh computer.
-The screenshot shows a file browser, with a file with a newspaper icon and the name 'Read Me'."
+  alt="A black-and-white screenshot of an old Mac operating system, within an outline of a beige Macintosh computer.
+The screenshot shows a file browser, with a file with a newspaper icon and the name 'Read Me'." caption="Screenshot from James Friend’s <a href="https://jamesfriend.com.au/pce-js/">Mac Plus emulator</a>."
 %}
-  Screenshot from James Friend’s <a href="https://jamesfriend.com.au/pce-js/">Mac Plus emulator</a>.
-{% endslide %}

 The "Read Me" as a concept has been around for a long time – this is a screenshot from [System 7][sys7], but there are examples [as far back as 1974][rm1974].